anweshb/Cyber-Automation/README.md

 ## The filename format for the log files is "Hour-Minute-Second-MM-DD-YY"

-## To end execution, end it from the terminal
+## To end execution, end it from the terminal by pressing Ctrl + C